 The road wheels on the M41 were mounted on trailing arms.
-These wheels are on the tank's left side, and behind the wheel itself is visible the volute spring bumper stop that limited wheel amplitude and prevented bottoming on the hull.
+These wheels are on the tank's left side, and behind the wheel itself is visible the volute spring bumper stop that limited wheel amplitude and prevented damage from over-rotation.
 To the rear, a shock absorber can be seen angling up from the last road wheel.

 The 12-tooth rear drive sprocket is visible here, along with details of the T91E3 track.
 The track was center guide, single pin, and featured rubber pads on both the road surface and the inner surface of the track.